Skip to content

 PatentBrief

-This patent describes how multiple computers can share a single communication cable by listening for other transmissions and stopping if they detect a collision, then trying again later.
+This patent describes how multiple computers can share a single communication cable by listening for other transmissions and stopping their own if a collision occurs, then trying again later.

-Granted 1977activeExpired 1995Owned by Xerox CorpInvented by Robert M. Metcalfe, David R. Boggs, Charles P. Thacker + 1 more
+Granted 1977ExpiredExpired 1995Owned by Xerox CorpInvented by Robert M. Metcalfe, Butler W. Lampson, Charles P. Thacker + 1 more

 Original patent title: “Multipoint data communication system with collision detection